astropy/specutils/docs/manipulation.rst

 Uncertainty Estimation
 ----------------------

-Some of the machinery in `specutils` (e.g. `~specutils.analysis.snr`) requires an uncertainty to be present.
+Some of the machinery in :ref:`specutils <specutils>` (e.g.
+`~specutils.analysis.snr`) requires an uncertainty to be present.
 While some data reduction pipelines generate this as part of the reduction process, sometimes it's necessary to estimate the uncertainty in a spectrum using the spectral data itself.
-Currently `specutils` provides the straightforward `~specutils.manipulation.noise_region_uncertainty` function.
+Currently :ref:`specutils <specutils>` provides the straightforward `~specutils.manipulation.noise_region_uncertainty` function.

 First we build a spectrum like that used in :doc:`analysis`, but without a known uncertainty: